informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

   * Search public messaging sites, (e.g., BlueSky, X (formerly Twitter), etc.), with keyword terms related to "data rescue" or "federal data" for any up-to-date advice on data rescue targets
   * Skim reliable news outlets for any reports of data taken offline in recent days or updates on current DOGE efforts
   * If finding an agency to investigate proves difficult, consult WashU Data Rescue coordinators to develop a research strategy
-2. With an agency identified, navigate to the federal government website associated with that agency.
+2. With an agency identified, navigate to the federal government website associated with that agency; start from [usa.gov's Agency Index](https://www.usa.gov/agency-index) to begin with the agency's homepage.
 Explore the website for any webpages that may house public datasets.
 Carefully consider hyperlinks to webpages containing words like:
   * Data
   * Reports
   * Communications